knikolla/ops-docs/specs/0007-pull-requests.md

 If your commit addresses specific issues from an issue tracker, they should be called out in the commit message.

+Commit messages that should explicitly be avoided are those that provide no information about the contents of the commit, such as:

+- "Responding to review feedback"
+- "Integrated changes from Bob"
+- "Refactored code"

 Your pull request description should provide a broad summary of the changes included in the request.
 Unlike commit messages, the pull request description can take advantage of GitHub formatting for